 You can tell when talking to Billy that music is and will always be his first love and the focus of everything he is about.
 Musicians and artists can draw inspiration from many things but they all seem to have a trunk to their inspiration tree.
 “I am always inspired by my surroundings.”
 Billy notes, “when I was younger everything wasn’t always so easy.
 I saw my share of substance abuse and have lived in the deepest darkest depths of small-town America.
 I am more likely to write a dark sad song than some lovey-dovey happy song because I use my own life experiences as inspiration and subject matter.”

-While the acoustic, bluegrass feel can often at times be a calming and relaxing experience, Billy’s shows are the oposite end of the spectrum.
+While the acoustic, bluegrass feel can often at times be a calming and relaxing experience, Billy’s shows are the opposite end of the spectrum.
 “I love a good mellow campfire session, but there’s nothing calm or relaxing about my shows.
 The crowd gets rowdy and so do I. If you’re coming to a Billy Strings show, be prepared for some energy!”
-That energy may be aplified at his favorite place in the Midwest to play, when we asked where that may be, we recieved a quick and direct answer… “HOXEYVILLE!”
+That energy may be amplified at his favorite place in the Midwest to play when we asked where that may be, we received a quick and direct answer… “HOXEYVILLE!”